SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### performance

 Images used {{c3::on the web}} are typically {{c2::specifically compressed}} beforehand, e.g. {{c1::by using programs such as imageoptim}}
+imageoptim exists as a GUI, a CLI (imageoptim-cli), and an API.

 ####### PRPL